 - a.
 Instill in their children the values of an education. - b.
-Install in their children a sense of responsibility.

-- Help children understand that disruptions in the school are detrimental to the education program for all students. - d.
+Instill in their children a sense of responsibility. - c.
+Help children understand that disruptions in the school are detrimental to the education program for all students. - d.
 Become familiar with the educational program and the procedures. - e.
-Encourage their students academically, but are reminded that completing a student's work is unacceptable. - f.
-See that children attend school regularly and promptly with necessary supplies and materials. - g.
-Communicate with the school when school personnel indicate there is a problem at school - h.
-Support the efforts of the school personnel and reinforce the behavior expectations of the school. - i.
-See that children exhibit neatness and cleanliness in their personal attire and hygiene. - j.
+See that children attend school regularly and promptly with necessary supplies and materials. - f.
+Communicate with the school when school personnel indicate there is a problem at school.

+- g.
+Support the efforts of the school personnel and reinforce the behavioral expectations of the school. - h.
+See that children exhibit neatness and cleanliness in their personal attire and hygiene. - i.
 Demonstrate respect for all school personnel.
 No person shall be upbraided, insulted or abused in the public schools at any time.